Student-generated podcasts, video podcasts, and virtual exhibitions

 Art History 398-B02: Africa, Museums and the Politics of Representation

 Given the high enrollment of Studio Art majors in her Introduction to museum studies courses, Leah Niederstadt wanted to develop assignments that drew on students' varied strengths while still developing skills in critical analysis, oral presentation, and writing -- without resorting to the usual term paper.

-For her Spring 2008 course, Leah developed a semester-long project which offered students the opportunity to develop a project that was not a research paper; options included a podcast, an online exhibition, an exhibition proposal and/or an installation.
+Leah developed a semester-long project which offered students the opportunity to develop a project that was not a research paper; options included a podcast, an online exhibition, an exhibition proposal and/or an installation.